ymdatta/ASE_Spring24_Project/src/gate.md

 # Sequential Model Optimization

-This section is a quick tutorial on sequential model optimization.
+Using Lua, this code implements  sequential model optimization.
  Suppose we have a database of
  examples of some function
 $X=F(Y)$: